 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

-One of my favourite meals is to griddle a couple of lamb leg steaks and serve them with griddled peppers and courgettes, the hummus, yoghurt dip and pittas.
+One of my favourite meals is to griddle a couple of lamb leg steaks and serve them with Griddled Courgette and peppers, the hummus, yoghurt dip and pittas.
 Or flatbread.
 Couscous is another classic accompaniment.

 I have previously been inspired to hard fry some lamb mince with cumin, salt and chilli powder in olive oil.
 I served the crispy lamb on top of the hummus swirled out on a shallow plate.
 This was a great dish as part of a larger meze feast.